 A heavily modified, minor tributary of Ross Creek (in the south-eastern part of the plan, crossing to the south side of Township Road 550) forms the principal drainage feature through the plan area.
-The east side of the plan area slopes from 630m in the west to 626m near the middle.
+The east side of the ASP-plan area slopes from 630m in the west to 626m near the middle.
 The west half is very flat with an elevation of approximately 626m.
 Runoff in the west flows away from the high point in all directions whereas to the north runoff collects in a depression.
 The runoff to the east and south is ultimately collected in a ditch that runs along the south side of Township Road 550.
 This ditch carries flows east to a tributary of Ross Creek.
-The runoff on the east half of the plan area collects in the low lying areas, however under large rainfall events, the runoff would be directed to the ditch to the south and eventually into the tributary of Ross Creek.
+The runoff on the east half of the ASP-plan area collects in the low lying areas, however under large rainfall events, the runoff would be directed to the ditch to the south and eventually into the tributary of Ross Creek.

-Three wetland areas have been identified within the plan area.
+Three wetland areas have been identified within the ASP-plan area.
 Although these wetland areas have been heavily modified over time, are deemed to have low ecological value and retain water only on an intermittent basis, their incorporation into the proposed development as stormwater management facilities may be a highly desirable means with which to retain the wetlands on the landscape, given the proposed industrial development.
 However, development would require regulatory approvals or compensation under the Water Act, Public Lands Act and Environmental Protection Act.

-The proposed development concept identifies the general location and conceptual size of seven (7) storm water management facilities (SWMF) within the plan area.
+The proposed development concept identifies the general location and conceptual size of seven (7) storm water management facilities (SWMF) within the ASPplan area.
 These SWMF's will be sized in order to supply fire water for future development within the portion of the plan area serviced by a trickle water system and not fully serviced by municipal water services, as identified in Figure 7.0 - Conceptual Water Servicing.
 The SWMF will be outfitted with a dry hydrant system, acceptable to the City of Fort Saskatchewan.
 It is proposed that a piped outlet system will convey any discharges from each SWMF to Ross Creek.
+The proposed development concept identifies the general location and conceptual size of seven (7) storm water management facilities (SWMF) within the ASP area.
+It is proposed that a piped outlet system convey the discharges from each SWMF to Ross Creek.

-The storm runoff from the developed plan area will discharge into Ross Creek through a proposed outfall near an existing storm outfall (near Highway 15 and 99 Avenue).
+The storm runoff from the developed ASP plan area will discharge into Ross Creek through a proposed outfall near an existing storm outfall (near Highway 15 and 99 Avenue).
 During detailed design stage when more accurate information is available, the possibility of utilizing the existing outfall for these areas needs to be explored.

 Consideration for alternative methods of overland storm water conveyance may be possible to reduce the cost of the storm sewer system by using drainage ditches and strategically placed public utility lots instead of underground infrastructure.
-A determination will be made upon the preparation and review of appropriate design briefs by the landowners and at the discretion of the City of Fort Saskatchewan.
+A determination will be made upon the preparation and review of appropriate engineering design reports briefs by the landowners and at the discretion of the City of Fort Saskatchewan.

-Figure 9.0 - Conceptual Storm Servicing conceptually illustrates the proposed storm sewer servicing concept for the plan area.
+Figure 9.0 - Conceptual Storm Servicing conceptually illustrates the proposed storm sewer servicing concept for the ASP plan area.